doyonghoon/essential-bugsmusic-migrator/README.md

 ## Example

-Once you run, the migrater will display the title of your new playlist in your Youtube Music, and will tell you whether each song is successfully added by ✅.
+Once you run, the migrator will display the title of your new playlist in your Youtube Music, and will tell you whether each song is successfully added by ✅.
 Though, when the song is not found on Youtube Music, you will see the emoji character ❌, and eventually you will see a new file called `not_found.txt` after the program ends.
 This file will contain all missing songs from your playlist.

 ```
 $ python3 main.py